 I bought my twins’ first shoes a month or so before they started walking.
 They were cruising around the furniture and suddenly seemed too grown up to be going out shoeless.
 I’d been in a massive rush to get my eldest daughter’s first shoes, but second time around I was a bit more laid back.
 Toddlers actually don’t need proper shoes until their walking is well-established; after about six weeks.

-Maria and Gabby probably had their cruisers a little longer than they should, but when we had them measured a few months ago there was no change in size.
+Maria and Gabby probably had their cruisers a little longer than they should.
+However when we had them measured a few months ago there was no change in size.
 However, recently I was finding it harder to get their shoes on, so having been really happy with the style and – more importantly – the durability of their first pair, we headed straight to Clarks in Sutton this time.
 I was armed with my Twins Trust membership card so that I could get the 10% discount that Clarks offers members.

-The twins and their big sister LOVE shoes and were rather excited and started running around the store and touching displays.
+The twins and their big sister LOVE shoes and were rather excited.
+They started running around the store and touching displays.
 Thankfully, we were seen very promptly and order was restored quickly.
 Clarks have trained shoe fitters who know all about the development of childrens’ feet.
 The assistant that was fitting the twins’ shoes also seemed to have a way with children as both girls behaved and sat really still whilst they were being measured.

 It was a very stress-free experience and we were really happy with the shoes, which are summery and delicate looking but good quality and sturdy.